Links on Android Authority may earn us a commission. Learn more.

 Durability and waterproofing should always be high concerns.
 No scooter is intended for heavy rain or snow, but there should never be worries about light rain or splashes seeping into electronics.
 You can use wraps or silicone sealant to protect parts that don’t have to fold or open.
-One of the few stand-up scooters that’s certified waterproof is the Emove Cruiser, which has an IPX6 rating.
+One of the few stand-up scooters that’s certified waterproof (not just water-resistant) is the Emove Cruiser, which has an IPX6 rating.
 You’ll also want fenders to keep your clothes clean and protect components.

 Scooters with a plastic base should never go off-road since they’re virtually guaranteed to crack open at some point.

 Bright lights and a horn are standard on many sit-down scooters, but not necessarily stand-up ones.
 People hoping to ride the latter at night or in traffic need to make them a priority, and add turn signals if they’re not integrated.
 All of these features can be added as aftermarket upgrades.